developer-vs/brackets-html-boilerplate/README.md

 ## How to use

-1. Type 'html' and hit the 'Tab' key, or
+1. Type 'html' and hit the 'Tab' key, for MAC users use "Cmd (⌘) + ]" keys or
 2. Go to the menu **Edit** -> **HTML Boilerplate**, or
 3. Use Toolbar button, or
 4. Through Context Menu in the edit field area choose "HTML Boilerplate"